ADD-Faun/Climbers/README.md

 - __The landing page__

-  - The landing includes a photograph of beautiful scenery framed by rock and someone enjoying the view.
+  - The landing includes a photograph of beautiful scenery framed by rock and someone enjoying the view, this sets the sence of climbing adventure which users of the site will be looking for.
   - Landing page has text detailing the purpose of the website to the user
   - There is overlaying text to tell visitors they are in the right place and to encourage visitor to begin scrolling down.